ja9kyl3/ja9kyl3/README.md

 # Hi there 👋 I'm Janine!

-🎓 I'm a sophomore Computer Science student at Cal Poly Pomona with a passion for analysis, problem-solving, and AI/ML.
+𖹭 I'm a sophomore Computer Science student at Cal Poly Pomona with a passion for analysis, problem-solving, and AI/ML.
 I love applying technical skills to real-world challenges where I can make a meaningful impact.

-💡 I've built foundational AI/ML experience through the Break Through Tech AI program and participated in multimedia research and robotics workshops.
+𖹭 I've built foundational AI/ML experience through the Break Through Tech AI program and participated in multimedia research and robotics workshops.
 My journey is driven by curiosity, creativity, and a commitment to equity in tech.

-🌟 As a proud advocate for underrepresented communities, especially women in STEM, I’m excited to help bridge the gap in opportunity and representation.
+𖹭 As a proud advocate for underrepresented communities, especially women in STEM, I’m excited to help bridge the gap in opportunity and representation.

 ---

-### 🛠️ Technical Skills
+### ✎𓂃 Technical Skills
 - **Languages**: Python, Java, C++, HTML, CSS
 - **AI/ML Tools**: Jupyter, NumPy, Pandas, Matplotlib, TensorFlow, Keras
 - **Hardware/Design**: Arduino, TinkerCad, Microcontroller Programming, Circuit Design